Tangerine-Community/Tangerine/docs/developer/load-testing.md

 Case generation uses a case-export.json file placed in the group directory as the template for record generation.

 Generate a PWA, create a new case.
 While still in the case, use the `copy(await this.caseService.export())` command to copy the json into a case-export.json file.
-You'll need to surround the generated code with to brackets `[]` to make the json kosher.

 To generate cases, use the following docker command: